jariou/omdk/docs/building-and-running-models.rst

     ├── static/
     └── work/

-The outputs are written in the ``output`` subfolder, and the model data should either be placed directly in the ``static`` subfolder or the actual folder should be symlinked to the ``static`` subfolder.
+The model data should either be placed directly in the ``static`` subfolder or the actual folder should be symlinked to the ``static`` subfolder.The losses are written in the ``output`` subfolder as CSV files.

-By default executing ``generate_loss_outputs.py`` will not only generate the ktools loss outputs script but also execute it to generate loss outputs.
-If you want to simply inspect the generated script without executing it then provide the (optional) ``--no-execute`` argument.
+By default executing ``generate_losses.py`` will automatically execute the ktools losses script it generates.
+If you don't want this provide the (optional) ``--no-execute`` argument.
 The default here is automatic execution.

-When calling the script this way paths can be given relative to the script, in particular, file paths should include the filename and extension.
-The ktools script name should not contain any filename extension, and the model run directory can be placed anywhere in the parent folder common to ``omdk`` and the model keys server repository.

 It is also possible to run the script by defining these arguments in a JSON configuration file and calling the script using the path to this